 If post shave irritation is still a concern, we recommend that you also pick up an aftershave balm.

-Unlike your traditional aftershave splash that likely contain alcohol (which stings like a mother-f*cker), aftershave balm provides a soothing relief from your shave.
+Unlike your traditional aftershave splash that likely contain alcohol, aftershave balm provides a soothing relief from your shave.

 Just a little bit of this solution will help to close up your pores to prevent acne or infection on your head along with making your head look even in tone and healthy.
 Don’t worry, your head won’t be shiny, oils from a aftershave balm typically dissipate about 15 minutes after application.